plug in outlet

 Français

-After a power surge, check your electronic devices and electrical safety equipment to be sure they work properly:
+After a power surge, check your electrical devices and safety equipment to be sure they work properly:

 • Ground Fault Circuit Interrupters (GFCI): These devices protect you from electrical shock.
 They can be part of electrical outlets or circuit breakers (look for the “test” and “reset” buttons).
-They might also be built into electrical devices such as whirlpool tubs, hot tubs and heated floors.
+They might also be built into electrical devices such as whirlpool tubs, hot tubs and heated floor thermostats.

-• Arc Fault Circuit Interrupters (AFCI): These devices protect your home from electrical fire.
-They are usually found in your electrical panel.
+• Arc Fault Circuit Interrupters (AFCI): These devices protect your home from electrical fire and usually found in your electrical panel.
 Look for the “test” and “reset” buttons.

 • Smoke detectors, and/or carbon monoxide detectors: These are hard-wired into your home’s electrical system.

-You can't tell if your electronic devices have damage by a visual inspection alone.
-You need to find and use the “push to test” button (follow the manufacturer's instructions) to check if the devices still work.
-If not, replace these:
+You can't tell if your electronic devices are damaged by a visual inspection alone.
+You need to use the “Push to Test” button to check if the devices still work (follow the manufacturer's instructions).
+If not, replace your devices.

-If you need someone to do electrical repairs in your home, by law you must hire a Licensed Electrical Contractor.
+If you need someone to do electrical repairs in your home, by law you must hire a Licensed Electrical Contractor who takes out a Notification (Permit) for the work.